nmicht/michelletorres.dev/README.md

 # michelletorres.dev
+My personal website at [michelletorres.dev](https://michelletorres.dev)
-My personal website, basically simple and horrible html and css without good patterns or practices.
+This is pretty much simple and horrible html and css without good patterns or practices.